 - By car: From the North motorway A9, from the South using the Brennero motorway A22 to Austria and along the E45 to Germany and then on the A8 to Munich.

-- By train: Take a train to the main station in Mestre and either a bus or a taxi to the hotel.
-Timetables available on: DB, ÖBB, Trenitalia.
+- By train: If you choose to travel without flying, there are international train stations in both Munich and Venice.
+Timetables available on: DB, ÖBB, Trenitalia or Rail Europe.
 You can also use the Omio planner above.

 - Low cost flights to the airports Munich, Innsbruck, Treviso or Venice Marco Polo.
 On request, we can organise transfers from the airport to the starting point of the tour.